 Rather than buying a physical gift, why not buy a unique Cotswold experience?
 Rob Gould, Cotswold Forager runs guided walks around the Cotswolds, helping people to reconnect with nature and discover the edible delights around us.
 Gift vouchers can be used towards public or private walks, and there are also Forage and Feast events where you cook what you find.

 If you’re looking for a gift for a foodie friend, how about a baking class?
-Danielle at Severn Bites is a French-trained bread expert now offering her classes online so people can take part wherever they are in the world.
-Gift vouchers can be used to for a tailored course, whether you want to get into sourdough making or are an advanced baker wanting to hone your skills.
+Danielle at Severn Bites is a French-trained bread expert who runs online and in-person classes.
+Gift vouchers can be used towards any course, from an introduction to sourdough-making to advanced baking skills.

-You can also give the gift of gin with a Ginspiriational Lab Experience at Brennan & Brown distillery in Cheltenham.
-After starting with an introduction to gin-making, you choose from 40 different botanicals to create your own perfect gin blend, which is then distilled in a mini still while you take a tour, before it’s bottled ready to take home.
+You can also give the gift of gin at the Piston Distillery’s Gin School in Cheltenham (£115 for one person or £150 for two).
+After starting with an introduction to gin-making, you choose from over 40 different botanicals to create your own perfect gin blend, which is then distilled in a mini copper still while you try some gin cocktails, before your gin is bottled ready for you to take home.